-If you and your family already see a provider, you may want to check the provider directory to see if your provider is an In-Network Primary Care Provider for Providence Health Plan.
-If your provider is participating with us, let his or her office know you are now a Providence Health Plan Member.
+If you and your family already see a provider, you may want to check the provider directory to see if your provider is a Medical Home Primary Care Provider for Providence Health Plan.
+If your provider is participating with us as a Medical Home, let his or her office know you are now a Providence Health Plan Member.